politas180/MCP-Agent/README.md

   - Example: "Create a scatter plot of random data using matplotlib"
   - Example: "Write a function to calculate the factorial of a number"
   - Example: "Analyze this CSV data using pandas"

-- **Terminal Command Execution**: Run terminal commands directly from the chat
-  - Usage: Say "List all files in the current directory" or "Check system information"
+  - Example: "List files in the current directory using os.listdir()"
-  - Executes terminal commands without restrictions
-  - Example: "Show me the running processes"
+  - Example: "Get system information using the platform module"
-  - Example: "Create a new directory called 'test'"
+  - Example: "Create a new directory using os.mkdir()"
-  - Example: "Check the IP configuration of this machine"

 ## Testing